Ein Hardalit is one of the springs that feed Nahal Kziv

 Special equipment: Sandals suitable for walking in water

-Ein Hardalit is one of the springs that feed Nahal Kaziv.
-A large part of the spring water is pumped to provide drinking water to the residents of the area, but some of it is returned to the stream channel, thus preserving its natural habitat.
-The area where the clear water flows has become a real paradise for travelers.
-It has plane trees that provide wide shade, fig trees that bear fruit, impressive cliffs that rise above, and some wonderful and peaceful wading pools.
-The recommended and deepest pool is at the point where the water bursts out of the pipe that returns it to nature, and you should go far and reach it.
-The route is an addition to the 365 springs travel book series, a spring for every day.
+Ein Hardalit is one of the springs that feed the Kziv River.
+Much of the spring water is pumped to provide drinking water for the area’s residents, but some is returned to the river’s channel, thus preserving its natural habitat.
+The area where the clear water flows has become a true paradise for hikers.
+It has giant plane trees that provide ample shade, fig trees that bear fruit, impressive cliffs that tower above, and several wonderful and peaceful wading pools.
+The recommended and deepest pool is located at the point where the water bursts out of the pipe that returns it to nature, and it is worth going far and reaching it.

 After the visit to Ein Hardalit, we will go back to the road and turn left to the 70 road.